 The inception of a creative concept for a big marketing campaign needs to be guided by some sort of rules or boundaries.
 Those boundaries are set by a brand guide, messaging framework, campaign objectives and more.
 Therefore, you need to craft a creative brief which includes relevant information such as communications objectives, the name of the product, product value propositions, marketing channels where the campaign will run, target audience and calls-to-action.
 The brief should be 1-2 pages, not 30 slides.
 You set up some boundaries while leaving the creative director freedom to come up with several awesome ideas to guide your marketing campaigns.
 Constraints need to be set up in order for creativity to flourish.
 Rules need to be established even for anarchy to exist.

 I was surprised that a place like Freetown Christiania is tolerated by the Danish government.
 This town adds a unique differentiator to the brand of Copenhagen.
-It drives more than 500,000 visitors a year and is the 4th most popular tourist spot of the city.
+It drives more than 500,000 visitors a year and is the 4th most popular tourist spot in the city.
 When you have a chance to visit Copenhagen, please check it out.

 Be well.
 Until next time.